-Copperweld + Copper Conductors, composed of both sold copper and extra high-strength copper-cover steel, are used for overhead power distribution lines where extra strength is required.
+Copperweld + Copper Conductors, composed of both solid copper and extra high-strength copper-cover steel, are used for overhead power distribution lines where extra strength is required.
 For example, it may be used in rural farmland where ice is expected to accumulate on the line or for economical reasons with long-span installation.
-Our most popular configuration, Type-A — made of two copper wires and one Copperweld wire — is stranded into a triangular shape to minimize line vibration in the wind.
+Our most popular configuration, Type-A—made of two copper wires and one Copperweld wire—is stranded into a triangular shape to minimize line vibration in the wind.

 Want to discuss the ampacity of Copperweld?
 Give us a call: 615-377-4184